DiamondCoder02/DiamondCoder02/README.md

 - 👋 Hi, I’m @DiamondPRO02
-- 👀 I’m interested in ... (no one, I have a boyfriend. :3)
+- 👀 I’m interested in ... (no one, but I'm single. :3)
 - 🌱 I’m currently learning ... (in school)
-- 💞️ I’m looking to collaborate on ...  (your projects)
+- 💞️ I’m looking to collaborate on ...  (your projects, if I have time)
 - 📫 How to reach me ... (find me first)

 <!---